andreamoro-git/blog/_posts/2021-05-19-How-to-run-Intel-Fortran-on-MacOS-using-docker-containers.md

 7- Other useful commands i keep forgetting

       docker container prune

+8- Need a debugger?
+It's there, only hidden, it took me navigating the whole tree until I found out it's ```gdb-oneapi```

 Note: I recommend starting containers afresh and pruning them frequently.
 In my experience, things start to act funny after a while.